• twitter-icon

 Discounts permissible under GST are:

-• Discounts visible on the invoice will automatically be deducted from the amount of supply.
+• Discounts visible on the invoice will automatically be deducted from the amount of the supply.

 • ITC attributable to the discount will be reversed by the Recipient.

-Discounts can be availed in many ways like in lieu of the long term business relations or the bonus discount on the purchases beyond the particular target.
+Discounts can be availed in many ways, like in lieu of long-term business relations or a bonus discount on purchases beyond the particular target.

 Clause 5G – Quarterly Turnover shall be declared here